HCL-TECH-SOFTWARE/dx-docker-compose/README.md

    to bash into the new dx-core pod.

-9. restart the WebSphere_Portal and the server1 with the following steps:
+9. Restart the WebSphere_Portal and the server1 with the following steps:

    1. Stop the WebSphere_Portal server